pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 }
 ```

-For these cases, you have the `filter` method of the Stream interface:
+For these cases, you can use the `filter` method of the Stream interface:
 ```java
 Stream<T> filter(Predicate<? super T> predicate)
 ```